 It’s important to protect chickens from drafts in cold weather; failure to do so will disrupt the heat collection within their feathers.
 Make sure there are no gaps in the coop’s walls or other areas.
 Fill any gaps with caulk and, for added protection from cold drafts, line the coop with cardboard when it’s cold out.

 When temperatures drop, the coop door should be closed overnight.
 Some more elaborate winterized coop options even feature foam insulation or storm doors.
 A thermometer is also handy for keeping tabs on the temperature inside the coop.

-If you aren’t able to let your chickens roam during the day, consider getting a coop with room for a chicken run.
+If there’s not enough space to let chickens roam during the day, consider getting a coop with a chicken run.
 Chicken runs, which are usually attached to the coop, allow hens a contained outdoor space where they can enjoy the sun, dust bathe, or forage in grass or dirt.
 The more space they have to do this, the happier your hens will be.

-People who live where hawks and owls are prevalent, it’s important to cover the top of your chicken run as well.
+People who live where hawks and owls are prevalent should cover the top of the chicken run as well.
 This can be done with wire mesh so that there is still plenty of light and ventilation.
-One final tip for keeping predators at bay: Collect your eggs regularly and remove leftover food scraps at the end of the day.
+One final tip for keeping predators at bay: Collect eggs regularly and remove leftover food scraps at the end of the day.